sriharsha1608/data_insertion/README.md

 # data_insertion

-trying to insert csv or other form of data through the python code to various db's
+trying to insert csv form of data through the python code to various Databases.

-MSSQL
+1) MSSQL
-Snowflake
+2) Snowflake